hedi0/SalesPrediction/README.md

-e.g., LSTMs, Transformers) for enhanced accuracy in time-series forecasting.
+e.g., LSTMs, Transformers) for enhanced accuracy in time-series fore
-    *   Integrate A/B testing framework for model comparison and selection.
+    *   Integrate A/B testing framework for model comparison and ection.
     *   Implement anomaly detection to flag unu
     *   Improve documentation for easier onboardin